 Who Does Ransomware Target?

 Ransomware targets everyone: individuals, businesses of all sizes, and even governments.
+It can impact NTFS folder security, networks, cloud storage, and more.
 Corporate or government networks are especially hard to protect, as they have many users.
 A single click from any of them may be enough for a full-scale ransomware infection.

 No industry is safe from ransomware.
 However, attackers tend to target the most valuable data.
 That’s why organizations in healthcare, finances, and education are the most attractive targets.
 Even governments are targeted.